stappersg/vBook/src/plugins/mysql.md

 # MySQL

-The mysql plugin lets you query mysql databases.
+The mysql plugin can query mysql databases.

 ## Install

-Install `libvsmtp_plugin_mysql.so` in `/usr/lib/vsmtp`, then use a symbolic link in your configuration.
+Install `libvsmtp_plugin_mysql.so` in `/usr/lib/vsmtp`, then use a symbolic link in the configuration.

 ```sh
 ln -s /usr/lib/vsmtp/libvsmtp_plugin_mysql.so /etc/vsmtp/plugins/libvsmtp_plugin_mysql.so